-Lavender can taste soapy in recipes, so I’ve gone easy on the lavender in the recipe because I didn’t want to overwhelm mr. uglyducklingbakery, who doesn’t love lavender like I do.
+Lavender can taste soapy in recipes, so I’ve gone easy on the floral flavor.
 You could easily amp up either or both of the lavender and the Earl Grey tea in the cake layer.
-Or brush the cake with a lavender sugar syrup (although it’s already so moist, I don’t think it needs it).
+Or brush the cake with a lavender sugar syrup, although it’s already a pretty moist cake.
+Or:

-Unbaked, the cake batter will come about halfway up the side of a 9″ diameter, 2″ high cake pan.
+Unbaked, the cake batter will come about halfway up the side of a 9 inch round cake pan.

 Round and round.
 It helps to have a cake turntable so you don’t get tempted to reach across the cake and lose your 90 degree angle.

-You certainly could, but extracts vary so much in terms of potency, it would be hard to know exactly how much to use.
-You might use just a tiny amount in the cake layer and then just focus the lavender flavor in the buttercream, where you could add it in a little at a time and taste it as you go.
+You certainly could, but extracts vary so much it’s hard to know exactly how much to use.
+You might use just a tiny amount in the cake layer and then focus the lavender flavor in the buttercream, where you could add it in a little at a time and taste it as you go.

 There are a couple of reasons and potential solutions.
-First way to avoid this is to weigh out your ingredients to make sure you are using the same amounts as in the instruction – there can be a huge variation in the way people scoop!
+The first way to avoid this is to weigh out your ingredients to make sure you are using the same amounts as in the recipe.
+There can be a huge variation in the way people scoop!

-Last, if you end up with a dry cake layer, is to soak it with a simple syrup.
-You can use my lavender simple syrup or create one of your own with equal amounts of water and sugar plus a flavoring, brought to a boil until the sugar dissolves, and then cooled slightly.
+Lastly, one solution for a dry cake layer is to soak it with a simple syrup.
+You can use my lavender simple syrup or create one of your own with equal amounts of water and sugar plus a flavoring, brought to a simmer until the sugar dissolves, and then cooled slightly.

 Earl Grey lavender cake layer

-- 1 stick (113g/4oz) unsalted butter, softened plus more for greasing the pan
+- 1 stick (113 grams or 4 ounces) unsalted butter, softened plus more for greasing the pan

-- 1 tbsp loose Earl Grey tea (or 2 tbsp from 4 tea bags)
+- 1 tablespoon loose Earl Grey tea (or 2 tablespoons from 4 tea bags)

 - 2 eggs, room temperature